 - Fellowship: 02/03/2021

-Boren Scholarships provide up to $20,000 to U.S. undergraduate students to study abroad in areas of the world that are critical to U.S. interests and underrepresented in study abroad, including Africa, Asia, Central & Eastern Europe, Eurasia, Latin America, and the Middle East.
+Boren Scholarships provide up to $25,000 to U.S. undergraduate students to study abroad in areas of the world that are critical to U.S. interests and underrepresented in study abroad, including Africa, Asia, Central & Eastern Europe, Eurasia, Latin America, and the Middle East.
 The countries of Western Europe, Canada, Australia, and New Zealand are excluded.
 Awardees must commit to one year of public service in internationally focused position.
 This can be broken up.

 Students are responsible for ensuring that their chosen study abroad program is recognized by Northeastern University for the purposes both of academic credit and progress toward degree.
 Students should consult with their academic advisors and the Global Experience Office if they have questions about the transferability or recognition of courses taken abroad.
 For budgeting purposes, students should bear in mind that they will be charged Northeastern tuition for study abroad programs that transfer credit back to Northeastern.

 Boren Scholars represent a variety of academic backgrounds, but all are interested in studying less commonly taught languages, including but not limited to Arabic, Chinese, Korean, Portuguese, Russian, and Swahili.

 View the Program Basics for the Boren Scholarship.